-- It's only directly noted once, but all the replicants colors are fainter than their normal counterparts.
+- It's only directly noted once, but all the Replicants' colors are fainter than their normal counterparts.
 Most obvious with Repli-Galeon, as his head and mane lack their traditional gold color.
-How is this fridge you ask?
-Well, given that none of the replicants can survive without the Pas-Q Machine, they could be considered pale imitations of the real things!
+How is this fridge, you ask?
+Well, given that none of the Replicants can survive without the Pas-Q Machine, they could be considered pale imitations of the real things!

 - As mentioned on the main page, there's a minor spoiler in the second opening, although only in retrospect.
 In the first opening, the part where they're singing about the G-Stone uses Mamoru's name to mean "protect".
 In the second opening, the part where they're talking about the G-Stone uses Kizuna's name to mean "bond".
-Even if you know Japanese or watch it with subtitles, you're unlikely to realise that's a name until you see her.
-The Fridge Brilliance kicks in when you realise that both times, they dropped the name of the most important non-combat character.
+Even if you know Japanese or watch it with subtitles, you're unlikely to realize that's a name until you see her.
+The Fridge Brilliance kicks in when you realize that both times, they dropped the name of the most important non-combat character.
 In the first half, the Zonders would've been unstoppable without Mamoru there to purify them (he takes a more active role in the second half).
 In the second half, Gai would've been killed more than a few times if not for Kizuna using THE POWER to project her emotions onto his optical circuits as the Three Sisters.
 If not for Mamoru and Kizuna, the entire universe would've been doomed, and that's why they were both named in the same part of the theme song.

 - A relatively minor one: Seeing how the series likes to point out the flaws with its tropes, then make them work anyways, you may wonder why Mikoto's a fairly standard operator pre-Zonuda, but then it hits you: GaiGar, GaiFar, :and Genesic GaiGar don't have keyboards in their cockpits during Fusion, so they need someone on the other end to calibrate the GaoMachines for the current situation, and even if they did, the pilot still wouldn't be able to operate the other GaoMachines from within the Mechanoid until after Fusion (Fusion only allows direct control of the mech they're piloting, and neither Galeon nor PhantomGao have a way to remotely control the other Machines.
-The pilot can't activate it themself.
+The pilot literally can't activate it themself.
 This begs the question of whether this is standard, or whether it's because the usual pilot's not from the Green Planet.
 Going by what we see in the first few episodes of FINAL, it's likely that people from the Green Planet can execute Final Fusion without an operator, it's only Guy that can't.